hmc-cs111-fall2015/project/documents/final.md

 The parser, AST, and semantics are all tuned to work with each other, so some changes to each have been made to compromise between the different parts.

+###Internal Representation

-Thus, an AST object takes in three values: a list of (TileName, Tile) tuples, a Map object, and a list of (MapType, String) tuples.
+Thus, an AST object takes in three values: a list of (TileName (String), Tile) tuples, a Map object, and a list of (MapType, String) tuples.
 The first of these is used to create a hashtable of tilenames and their tiles, stored as tileTable.
 The second is simply a Map object, and the third is the list of generate calls, where MapType is either `basic` or `debug`.

+Tile objects have a name and a file, which is loaded with a given url.
+BaseTiles and FreeTiles extend from Tiles, where FreeTiles have an achor, which is a Point (with an x and a y).

+Maps have a width, height, origin, and a list of Layers.
+The origin is either `topRight` or `topLeft`, while the layers are mergesorted by precedence number upon Map instantiation.

+Each Layer has a precedence number and a list of Instrs (instructions); the instrs are bubblesorted on Layer instantiation so that the `fill` Instrs, or Areas, are before the `place` Instrs, or PlacePoints.

+Each Instr has a tilename, and each PlacePoint has a list of Points.
+Finally, the Areas have a rect flag specifying if the area is a rectangle or not, and a list of Points.
+The check for the proper number of points happens upon Area instantiation.

+###Semantics